Tobacco's Coups

 Worldwide Opportunities

-For all the hand-wringing about tobacco's health effects, it remains highly profitable, capable of keeping potential naysayers at bay.
-China illustrates this dichotomy.
-The state owned tobacco industry in China contributes $30 billion to government coffers a year in tax revenue which is estimated to be 7% of government revenue (a decrease from a few years ago when it was 12-14%).
+For all the hand-wringing about tobacco's health effects, it remains highly profitable and therefore capable of keeping potential naysayers at bay regardless of the form of of government.
+China illustrates the economic benefit of this strategy especially well.
+The state owned tobacco industry in China contributes $30 billion to government coffers a year, tax revenue that comprises 7% of government revenue (a few years ago it was 12-14%).
 350 million people smoke in China, and 1 million people a year die.
 The country racks up $5 billion in medical costs per year.
 But government officials have balked at tobacco control, noting that it would "destabilize" the country.
-A recent WHO study found that "governments around the world collect 500 times more money in tobacco taxes each year than they spend on anti-tobacco efforts."
+To drive the point home, a recent WHO study found that "governments around the world collect 500 times more money in tobacco taxes each year than they spend on anti-tobacco efforts."

 ---------------------------------------------------------------